Linaro/lava/doc/v2/development-intro.rst

 ``/etc/lava-server/dispatcher-config/device-types/``.
 The contents of ``lava_scheduler_app/tests/devices`` is ignored by the packaging, these files exist solely to support the unit tests.

+.. seealso:: :ref:`unit_tests` and :ref:`testing_pipeline_code` for examples of
+   how to run individual unit tests or all unit tests within a class or module.

 Device dictionaries
 ===================